-The Washington State Freight and Goods Transportation System (FGTS) is used to classify highways, county roads, and city streets according to the average annual gross truck tonnage they carry.
-What’s new to 2011 update is that classifications for freight railroads and waterways are also provided according to the annual gross freight tonnage they carry.
+The Washington State Freight and Goods Transportation System (FGTS) is used to classify roadways, freight railroads and waterways according to the annual freight tonnage they carry.

 Truck tonnage values are derived from actual or estimated truck traffic count data that is converted into average weights by truck type.
 The FGTS classifies roadways using five truck gross tonnage classifications, T-1 through T-5, as follows: